Many websites online claim there are 4 National Park Sites in the Hawkeye State.

 Mounds were built in other places across the United States but only in the upper Midwest did they build these effigy mounds.
 The park is located along a gorgeous stretch of the Upper Mississippi River.
 There are more than 200 burial and ceremonial mounds within the park including conical and linear mounds.

 31 of the mounds are effigy mounds which is one of the largest concentrations of such earthworks in existence.
 The monument is recognized as a Native American Sacred Site.

 Don't miss the park video which helps describe the people who built the earth mounds.
 If you are visiting in the summer check out the ranger programs for guided walks and information.

-The Herbert Hoover National Historic Site includes a visitor center, short film about President Hoover's childhood in West Branch, Iowa, the restored two-room cottage where President Hoover was born, A blacksmith shop that represents the work that President Hoover's father did and an 1853 one-room schoolhouse.
+The Herbert Hoover National Historic Site includes a visitor center, a short film about President Hoover's childhood in West Branch, Iowa, the restored two-room cottage where President Hoover was born, A blacksmith shop that represents the work that President Hoover's father did, and an 1853 one-room schoolhouse.
 Herbert and Lou Henry Hoover's gravesites are also located at this site.

 You can enjoy a self-guided tour of the grounds and an 81-acre tallgrass prairie.
 The Herbert Hoover Presidential Library and Museum are located nearby and have additional exhibits about his life and work.
-You can learn more about the work that was completed during his presidency of the United States along with what life was life growing up in Iowa and moving to Oregon.
+You can learn more about the work that was completed during his presidency of the United States along with what life was like growing up in Iowa and moving to Oregon.

-Lewis and Clark NHT is approximately 4,900 miles long crosses sixteen states following the Lewis and Clark Expedition.
+Lewis and Clark NHT is approximately 4,900 miles long and crosses sixteen states following the Lewis and Clark Expedition.

 The Lewis & Clark National Historic Trail includes the following locations in Iowa: